Data-drone/ml_platform_dags/projects/amundsen_load/README.md

 ## Processors

-1. Ingest base data to Neo4J
+1. Ingest base data to Neo4J `ingest_base_data.py`
    - Prototype: Extract everything from DeltaLake
    - Need to check if there is extra config needed

-2. Update Watermarks and Profile columns
+2. Update Watermarks and Profile columns `taxi_watermark_job.py`
    - Added in watermarking process
-- TODO Column Profiling using Pandas Profiling
+   - Column Profiling using Pandas Profiling works
+   - Need to adjust to run in bulk across tables
+   - Not in main DAG yet

-3. Update the Elasticsearch index
+3. Update the Elasticsearch index `update_elasticsearch.py`
    - probably currently imports too many libraries

+4. Remove stale data based on TTY `clean_stale_data.py`
+   - Need to update to run across different schemas maybe?
-4. Not implemented yet
+   - Not in main DAG yet

 ## Requirements